iviken/T-and-M-file-manager/README.md

 - Marking files with color labels.
 - Separate display of graphic files and others.
 - Supports tabs for folders.
+- Allows you to display multiple photos for comparison.
+- Keep multiple to-do lists.
+- Save multiple sets of open folders, tasks, and different file labels.
 - Drag'n'Drop doesn't exist.
 Now you don't have to worry about accidentally dragging files or folders to an unknown location!
-- Allows you to display multiple photos for comparison.

 ## Interface